What exactly is Porteus Kiosk?

 a) Firefox plugins: Adobe flashplayer, Java JRE, Citrix Receiver.

-b) Additional font pack for displaying characters from Asian languages: Chinese, Hindi, Japanese, Korean Thai, Vietnamese and more.
+b) Additional font pack for displaying rare characters and handling Asian languages: Chinese, Hindi, Japanese, Korean Thai, Vietnamese and more.

 c) Printing support for printers connected directly through the usb, lpt and serial ports, as well as network printers supported through the http, ipp, lpd and socket protocols.